faizeraza/GitHub-Data-Analytics-Deployment/README.md

 ## Acknowledgments

-Special thanks to [Name of the YouTuber or Mentor] for providing guidance and knowledge-sharing throughout this project.
+Special thanks to @ for providing guidance and knowledge-sharing throughout this project.